Sina M Martinez

 I usually use Clean Lean Protein in my smoothies or oats daily.
-My favourite recipe is my Heavenly Oats – Clean Lean Protein (Creamy Cappuccino), banana, raisins, blueberries and peanut butter (sometimes topped with dairy free dark melted chocolate) = YUM!
+My favourite recipe is my Heavenly Oats – Clean Lean Protein (Real Coffee), banana, raisins, blueberries and peanut butter (sometimes topped with dairy free dark melted chocolate) = YUM!
 (For the full recipe for Sina’s Heavenly Oats, see below).

 What is your favourite type of training?

 High intensity interval training, whether it’s cardio or with weights – so it’s no surprise that I teach high intensity cardio programs.
 I love sprinting, cycling, HIIT workouts with weights and body weight.
 My training regime consists of the above workout styles but I also include one to two heavy weights sessions a week as well.

 Training has never been a chore for me.
 In fact it’s something I look forward to – so I’m lucky in that respect.
 We all have long, busy days but even when my energy is low or I’ve had a crazy day, I still do some form of light exercise or yoga.

 How long have you been competing in Fitness competitions?

 My first competition was March last year.
 When I incorporated heavy weights into my training regime, I saw some huge shifts in my body shape so I decided to take up a challenge and try out a body building competition.
 I placed third in my first competition (bikini class) and second in my second competition which I was very happy with.

 How would you describe your day to day nutrition?